ArloJamesBarnes/hello-world/README.md

 hello-world
 ===========

-Greetings, world.
-Take me to your leader. ...What is that?
-You do not have a leader?
-Oh well.
+Hi, so Github has a [tutorial](https://guides.github.com/activities/hello-world/) where they teach you how to Hub your Git.
+That is what this is.